DistributedSystemsGroup/zoe/docs/zapps/zapp_format.rst

 number

 The port number where the service is listening for connections.
 The external (user-visible) port number will be chosen by the back-end.

+proxy
+^^^^^

+boolean

+Whether to tell the reverse proxy to dynamically generate an external URL for this endpoint.
+The parameter is optional and defaults to false.

 Example
 -------